 - 1.1.
-This document sets out the Council's Treasury Management Policy - 1.2.
+This document sets out the Council's Treasury Management Strategy Statement. - 1.2.
 The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 1.3.
-The Treasury Management Policy supports the delivery of the Council's Capital Strategy and provides additional detail on how the Council manages its Treasury Management Activity. - 1.4.
-The Treasury Management Policy details the policies, practices, objectives and approaches to risk management of its treasury management activities, which is to be monitored by the Audit Committee.
-The primary objectives are of the Treasury Management Policy are: - Security Safeguard the repayment of the principal and interest of its investments on time - Liquidity Ensure adequate liquidity to meet obligations as they fall due - Yield Investment return is the final objective and is considered after security and liquidity requirement have been satisfied. - 1.5.
-This policy is reviewed and approved annually by Council alongside the Council's budget, Medium Term Financial Strategy (MTFS) and Capital Strategy. - 1.6.
-The Director of Finance in consultation with the Portfolio Holder Resources has delegated authority to approve any variation to the Treasury Management Policy during the year with the objective of maximising the Council's returns without significantly increasing risk.
+The Treasury Management Strategy Statement supports the delivery of the Council's Capital Strategy and provides additional detail on how the Council manages its Treasury Management Activity. - 1.4.
+The Treasury Management Strategy Statement details the policies, practices, objectives and approaches to risk management of its treasury management activities, which is to be monitored by the Audit Committee.
+The primary objectives of the Treasury Management Strategy Statement are: - Security Safeguard the repayment of the principal and interest of its investments on time - Liquidity Ensure adequate liquidity to meet obligations as they fall due - Yield Investment return is the final objective and is considered after the security and liquidity requirements have been satisfied. - 1.5.
+This statement is reviewed and approved annually by Council alongside the Council's budget, Medium Term Financial Strategy (MTFS) and Capital Strategy. - 1.6.
+The Director of Finance in consultation with the Portfolio Holder Resources has delegated authority to approve any variation to the Treasury Management Strategy Statement during the year with the objective of maximising the Council's returns without significantly increasing risk.